alangordon258/SelfDrivingCar-Term1-Proj2/README.md

 Here is an exploratory visualization of the data set.
 The following bar chart is a histogram of the training data set showing how many images there are of each type.
 ![alt text][image9]
-The following bar chart is a histogram of the validation data sset
+The following bar chart is a histogram of the validation data set
 ![alt text][image10]
-The following bar chart is a histogram of the test data sset
+The following bar chart is a histogram of the test data set
 ![alt text][image11]
-The charts show that although some sign types have more representation in the data sets than others.
-The training, test, and validation data sets are similar.
+The charts show that although some sign types have more representation in the data sets than others, the training, test, and validation data sets have similar distributions.

 ## 3. Design and Test a Model Architecture

+#### Data Preprocessing
-#### I preprocessed the images as follows:
+I preprocessed the images as follows:
 1. Convert to grayscale.
 Accuracy was a 2 or 3 percent higher with grayscale and ran faster also because there is only a single channel.
 I assume the acuracy was higher because shape and other factors were more distinct than color between the sign types and eliminating color allowed the network to focus on these other factors.
 2. Improve the contrast of the images using the OpenCV equalizeHist method.
 3. Normalized the images using (x-avg)/stddev.

-Example before and after images are shown below.
+Some example before and after images are shown below.

 ![alt text][image12]